Prachi-Tailor/prachi-demo/README.md

 # prachi-demo
-this is my first git repositpry
+this is my first git repository. author- Prachi Tailor